DeFUCC/gun-vue/docs/tutorials/getting-started.md

 3. Change in the `#app` section and modify the chat topic if you want.
 4. Save the file and open it with any browser.
 Welcome to your first p2p chat app!

-This simple app will work fine in most modern browsers.
-But if you need to build a more old, but solid IIFE version of the package.

-<<< ../examples/app.iife.html{8-13,19-27}